heidihendry/camelot/doc/detector.rst

 within Camelot, and provides visibility in to any errors which may be occurring.

+This page reports failures and suspended tasks.
+A failure is a step which cannot be completed, whereas a a step which has been suspend will be retried again after other batches have been processed.

-Errors reported on this page are not necessarily a indication that something is wrong: a small number of errors are to be expected due to events such as network disruption.
-Some errors may mean that suggestions for a small number of images are not created where they otherwise could have been, though typically these are not worth worrying about; false negatives can be assumed to exist in the suggestions anyway.
+Failures and suspensions happen for a variety of reasons, including network disruptions or delays from processing particularly large batches.
+Some errors may mean that suggestions for a small number of images are not created where they otherwise could have been, though typically these are not worth worrying about; false negatives can be assumed to exist in the suggestions anyway, and thus you should treat failures as potential false-negative.